sathyamus/spark/spark.md

   - --jars
   - In cluster mode, the driver runs on a different machine than the client, so SparkContext.addJar won't work out of the box with files that are local to the client.

+### Submitting Applications
+  - --master
+  - --deploy-mode
+  - --executor-memory
+  - The spark-submit script can load default Spark configuration values from a properties file and pass them on to your application.
+  - By default, it will read options from conf/spark-defaults.conf in the Spark directory.

 ### Spark Integration Test errors
   - Spark Task not serializable
     - If any stream / object is not serialized, we may endup facing this error.